malekalassi/invoice-system/README.md

 ## Invoice System

-Pratctice to how to (CRUD) Create/Read/Update/Delete Invoices, plus learn how to print it, Export it to PDF file, and how to send an email with attached PDF Invoice file.
+ 1-Pratctice to how to (CRUD) Create/Read/Update/Delete Invoices, plus learn how to print it, Export it to PDF file, and how to send an email with attached PDF Invoice file.
+ 2-Practice over multilangauge in laravel and how achieve it .

 ##### How to install.